 Here`s a haikyo I chanced upon almost a year ago in Izu, while haikyoing with Mike (and Jason?).
 It`s not particularly awesome in any way, it just has some nice peeling red and white paint, and a cool Coke fridge.
 Front yard.

 Everybody knows, it`s about conflict.
 Without conflict a story has no reason to be, it`s just a pretty picture, a post-card.
 I think about this a lot with regard to the Dawn book I`m working on.
 I went to a writing group on Sunday and took along three different potential opening scenes.
 They each belong to three separate drafts, and are different ways of presenting the beginning of the tale.
 I asked the 5 other members in the group to let me know which one got their attention the most, and why.
-Of course I would hoping they`d choose the most recent draft as the best.
-I wrote it last week, and it syncs well with the new material I`ve …
+Of course I would hoping they`d choose the …

 Across the road from Jungle Park was this smashed-up restaurant/souvenir shop.
 I`ll guess it wasn`t actually connected to the theme park, though it probably survived on the tourists who came there.
 Inside it felt inhabited, with clothes hanging on rails to dry, but I didn’t run into anyone.

 I was writing several scenes (of my first Dawn book) set in a graveyard recently, trying to get across the wealth and variety of gravestone types within it, but not really succeeding.
 I got frustrated and disappointed.
 If I couldn`t show-case the bizarre variety of an ancient and storied graveyard, how could I expect to sell people on a whole fantasy world?